Updated: March 2, 2022

 Either way, light is amazing, because it makes you feel something.

-In this post, I am going to describe the things that matter most to me when it comes to working with natural light to create a portrait image.
+In this article, I am going to describe the things that matter most to me when it comes to working with natural light to create a portrait image.
 I think that photography is a dance with light, or a partnership.
 The light accentuates the subject, and we use our cameras to capture that.
 As photographers, the light is the driving force in our images, and we all work with it and mold it differently, and that’s what makes it so powerful.

 Telling the difference between great natural light and not-so-great natural light will get easier with time, and often it depends on what kind of lighting you want and what kind of feeling you want to evoke.
 I avoid shooting in the middle of the day, when the light is directly above, because it is harsher and often very unflattering for the subject.
 I typically go for softer, warmer light.
 I love shooting during the last couple hours of the day, before the sun sets.
 I also enjoy shooting when it is cloudy/overcast because the light is soft all around, and you don’t have to deal with heavy shadows.
 Shooting in the morning after sunrise is also a good option if you want that softer light.
 As long as the light looks good on my subject, and in the photo, then I would say the natural light is good.
 And if it isn’t, then I usually try a different angle.